mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 that would threaten the delicate ecological balance that they have achieved.
-Many Lagaashinians are pushing back the only way that they can: by peacefully protesting Ninua’s unbidden and jackbooted assault on their world.
-General strikes by agricultural workers, hunger strikes and large demonstrations have become the norm in Lagaashin’s cities and towns.
+Many Lagaashinians are pushing back the only way that they can: by peacefully protesting Ninua's unbidden and jackbooted assault on their world.
+General strikes by agricultural workers, hunger strikes and large demonstrations have become the norm in Lagaashin's cities and towns.
 Authoritarian Ninua is intolerant of all forms of civil disobedience and has begun to oppress the Lagaashinians with the same methods used on their own world.

-Of all the species native to Lagaashin, Kovil’s ox – or simply, the kovil – has been the easiest to domesticate.
+Of all the species native to Lagaashin, Kovil's ox – or simply, the kovil – has been the easiest to domesticate.
 This gentle, elephantine creature showed little fear of the early colonists and settled